12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 -

-If the applicable child does NOT meet criteria for special needs, the child is NOT eligible for adoption assistance.
+If the child does NOT meet criteria for special needs, the child is NOT eligible for adoption assistance.

 To be considered a child with special needs, the child will meet the following special needs criteria: